ColtonMakesStuff/conflict-resolution/README.md

 # conflict-resolution
 conflict resolution
-## this is a github subheading
+## this is a local subheading

-all of this content added to the readme file has been added from my github
+all of this content added to the readme file has been added from my local git repository